k3jph/corona/disclosure-statement.md

 University Applied Physics Laboratory, LLC, a university-affiliated research center and division of the Johns Hopkins University.
-In addition, I am a member of the adjunct faculty at Central Michigan University, the City University of New York, the Pennsylvania State University, and University of Maryland Global Campus.
+In addition, I am a member of the adjunct faculty at Central Michigan University, the City University of New York, and University of Maryland Global Campus.

 I currently hold a commission from the State of Maryland in the Maryland Defense Force.

-In the last three years, I have received extramural research support from the Extreme Science and Engineering Discovery Environment, sponsored by the National Science Foundation.
+In the last three years, I have been employed by the Pennsylvania State University, received extramural research support from the Extreme Science and Engineering Discovery Environment, sponsored by the National Science Foundation.
 I have also held appointments from the Howard County, Maryland, government.